jecolon/ziglyph/README.md

 `Zigstr` is a UTF-8 string type that incorporates many of Ziglyph's Unicode processing tools.
 You can learn more in the [Zigstr repo](https://github.com/jecolon/zigstr).

-## Main Branch
-This is the `main` development branch.
-Breaking changes may occur.
-For a version that stays stable with the latest stable version of Zig, check out the `stable` branch.

 ## Status
 This is pre-1.0 software.
 Although breaking changes are less frequent with each minor version release, they still will occur until we reach 1.0.